cosmos/ibc-go/docs/middleware/ics29-fee/integration.md

 * [IBC middleware development](../../ibc/middleware/develop.md) {prereq}
 * [IBC middleware integration](../../ibc/middleware/integration.md) {prereq}

-The Fee Middleware module, as the name suggests, plays the role of an IBC middleware and as such must be configured by chain developers to route and handle messages correctly.
+The Fee Middleware module, as the name suggests, plays the role of an IBC middleware and as such must be configured by chain developers to route and handle IBC messages correctly.
-For Cosmos SDK chains this is done via the `app/app.go` file, where modules are setup and configured in order to bootstrap the blockchain app.
+For Cosmos SDK chains this setup is done via the `app/app.go` file, where modules are constructed and configured in order to bootstrap the blockchain application.

 ## Configuring an application stack with Fee Middleware